Rehab and Insurance Coverage Basics

 Most private health insurance plans cover addiction treatment as an Essential Health Benefit.
 How treatment is covered and what you could potentially pay out of pocket for care depends on your specific insurance provider, the type of plan you have, where you are seeking treatment, and the level of care you need.
 Therefore, understanding how your specific insurance works can help you narrow your rehab options to choose the best treatment for you.

 The following explains how private health insurance typically works for addiction treatment and helps you look at rehab options by specific insurance providers.
-Note that coverage rules and options may be different for Medicaid or Medicare.
+Coverage rules and care options may be different for Medicaid or Medicare.

 Insurance plans often cover addiction treatment; however, even with coverage, some things can affect which rehab options are available to you and how much you’ll pay out of pocket for treatment.
 Insurance coverage generally depends on the following: